This post may contain affiliate links. Please read our disclosure policy.

 This Weight Watchers club soda cake turned out sweet, moist and fluffy with a tender crumb.
 We didn’t miss the eggs or oil a bit.
 But without the binding power of eggs, this cake does tend to be a bit crumbly.

-Each slice of this Weight Watchers Club Soda Cake has 159 calories and:
+Each slice of this Weight Watchers Club Soda Cake has just 159 calories.

 4 PointsPlus (Old plan)